Colorado Springs Murder & Manslaughter Attorney

 Manslaughter is a Class 4 felony which is punishable by a sentence of 2-6 years in prison.
 Voluntary manslaughter is characterized as behaving recklessly in a manner that results in another person’s death.
 Unlike murder, manslaughter does not require malicious intent or premeditation.
 Even accidental cases of death can be labeled manslaughter.

-If you’ve been accused of these crimes or any other, it’s critical that you retain strong legal counsel.
-Here at Anaya-McKedy, we can provide you with the aggressive, effective, confident legal counsel you need when facing manslaughter or murder charges.
-Contact us today for a consultation and to begin building your case.
+If you’ve been accused of these crimes or any other, like assault, it’s critical that you retain strong legal counsel.
+Here at Anaya & Chadderdon, P.C., we can provide you with the aggressive, effective, confident legal counsel you need when facing manslaughter or murder charges.
+Contact our Colorado Spring murder and manslaughter defense attorneys today for a consultation and to begin building your case.